-5.2 Actual market risk
+5.2 Market risk exposures

-The sections below show market risk exposures as of 31.12.2017.
+The sections below show market risk exposures as of 31.12.2018.
 These concern risk-weighted exposures with market risk, exposures in securities not included in the trading book, and interest rate risk not included in the trading book.